-Borax is a common natural mineral laundry product that whitens, brightens, and freshens clothes when used in the laundry room.
+Borax is a common natural mineral product that whitens, brightens, and freshens clothes when used in the laundry room.
 It is also used as a water softener, household cleaner, and insect control.
-But when mixed you mix it with water in a concentrated solution, borax can form beautiful crystals on any textured surface.
+But when mixed with water in a concentrated solution, borax can form beautiful crystals on any textured surface.

-You only need a few supplies to grow borax crystals:
+You only need a few supplies to grow a borax crystal snowflake:

-The container you choose should be deep enough so that the base structure you create from the chenille rods can be completely covered by the water and borax solution without touching the bottom.
+The container you choose should be deep enough so that the base structure created from the chenille craft sticks can be completely covered by the water and borax solution without touching the bottom of the container.
 It should also be wide enough so that the base structure does not touch the sides of the container.
-This will give you the most perfectly formed crystals to grow and avoid breakage when you remove the snowflake from the container.
+This will allow perfectly formed crystals to grow and avoid breakage when you remove the snowflake from the container.

 Remember, the shape should be narrow enough to slip inside the mouth of the container without touching the sides and short enough so that it doesn't touch the bottom of the container or the crystals will not form evenly.

 If you plan to hang the crystals as an ornament or suncatcher, create a hanging hook or loop from the chenille stick.
-This is also helpful when lowering the base structure into the borax solution.
+A loop is also helpful when lowering the base structure into the borax solution.

-To create the growing solution, simply mix three tablespoons of powdered laundry borax per one cup of very hot water.
+To create the crystal-growing solution, mix three tablespoons of powdered laundry borax per one cup of very hot water.
 The amount can easily be doubled or tripled depending on the size of the container and base structure.

 When the borax powder is completely dissolved in the hot water, use a pencil or craft stick and a bit of wire to suspend the base structure in the borax solution.
 Be sure that the structure is completely covered with the solution and not touching the sides or bottom of the container.

-Place the container in a spot where it remain undisturbed for at least eight hours or overnight.
-This is the watch and wait portion of the project.
+Place the container in a spot where it will remain undisturbed for at least eight hours or overnight.
+This is the "watch and wait" portion of the project.
 As the solution cools, some of the borax will settle in the bottom of the container and some will cling to the base structure and crystals will begin to form.

-If the crystal growth is not as much as you want after eight hours, you can reheat the solution and grow more crystals onto already formed crystals.
-To reuse the solution, simply remove the base structure and set it aside on some paper towels.
+If the crystal growth is not as large as you want after eight hours, you can reheat the solution and grow more crystals onto already formed crystals.
+To reuse the solution, carefully remove the base structure and set it aside on some paper towels.
 Heat the remaining solution in the microwave until the water is very hot.
-Stir well until all particles are dissolved.
+Stir well until all borax particles are dissolved.
 Suspend the base structure in the solution again and leave undisturbed for another eight hours or overnight.